-We have a limited operating history and may not be able to address difficulties encountered by companies in new and rapidly evolving markets.
+We may not be able to address difficulties encountered by companies in new and rapidly evolving markets.

-We have only a limited operating history.
 We were formed in November 1989 and began our commercial nanomaterials operations in January 1997.
-We have not yet generated a significant amount of revenue from our nanomaterials operations.
-Because of our limited operating history and the early stage of development of our rapidly evolving market, we have limited insight into trends that may emerge and adversely affect our business and cannot be certain that our business strategy will be successful or that it will successfully address these risks.
+We have only recently begun to generate a significant amount of revenue from our nanomaterials operations.
+Because of the early stage of development of our rapidly evolving market, we have limited insight into trends that may emerge and adversely affect our business and cannot be certain that our business strategy will be successful or that it will successfully address these risks.
 In addition, our efforts to address any of these risks may distract personnel or divert resources from other more important initiatives, such as attracting and retaining customers and responding to competitive market conditions.